Santa Monica Non-Profit Cultivates Contemporary Artists

 “People often think contemporary artists are not as important as historical artists, who have proven their worth over time,” says Williamson.
 “But we can’t anticipate who will be important and who will not, except for an educated guess.
-What we we’re doing is supporting artists as they create new work today.”
+What we’re doing is supporting artists as they create new work today.”

-Megan Mendenhall is marketing associate at RSF Social Finance.
+Megan Mendenhall is Marketing Associate at RSF Social Finance.